R-egreen/.github/profile/README.md

 This organization stores main projects developed by the **re.green**'s data analytics team.

-Good practices adapted by our team
+Good practices adopted by our team

 - repositories should be self-contained and whenever is possible use relative paths to read and write data
 - always use `git pull` and `git push` to avoid conflicts